curedao/docs/how-to/scrum-meetings.md

 # SCRUM MASTER

 It requires discipline and assertiveness to be a SCRUM master.
-If the meeting goes over time and hasn't gotten through everyone, the current SCRUM master gets fired from that role.
+If the meeting goes over time and everyone hasn't shared their thoughts, the current SCRUM gets a notice.
-Then someone else becomes the SCRUM master.
-If they fail, they get fired, and so on.
+If, this happens 2 times, we look for another SCRUM master.

 # SCHEDULING